-When I was a kid the fun of reading was looking at the pictures and figuring out how the artist made the magic happen.
+The illustration field is a new area of exploration for me although I have always had a deep love for children's books.
+When I was a kid my fun in reading was analyzing the pictures, figuring out how the artist made that magic happen.
 The illustrations were the story for me.
 Illustrating picture books is such a challenge.
 I had no idea.

 I paint with soft pastels on colored sanded paper.
 I fell in love with pastels because of their brilliant hues and immediacy, after learning to use oils and watercolors .
 Although I still paint with watercolors often, the challenge of making a clean mark with soft pastels continues to intrigue me.

 I approach my easel as a painter rather than as a draftsman.
 Primarily a plein aire landscape painter, I tend to paint in one shot.
 If I don’t catch what I want in the amount of time I have, I rarely go out again to work on that same piece.
 The size of a piece is dictated by the amount of time I have to work in a particular spot.

 The figural work I make is done in the studio.
 These pieces are large and emotionally loaded.
 They take quite along time, often months, to complete.

-I am now an Emerita in the Wild Women, an eclectic and organic group of artists who show together in various venues every year.
-I was an active member (beginning as a Guest Artist) for 23 years. www.wildwomenartists.com
+I am now an Emerita in the Wild Women Artists, an eclectic and organic group of artists who show together in various venues every year.
+I was an active member (beginning as a Guest Artist) for 23 years, beginning in 1993. www.wildwomenartists.com